 Credit submitted from nursing examinations and nursing courses for purposes of meeting requirements for the nursing component of the degree need to have been earned within five years prior to the academic policy date in an Excelsior University nursing program.
-Please see page 49 for guidelines on waiver of Excelsior University nursing theory requirements.

 There is no time limit on the nursing component credits as long as students remain actively enrolled in an Excelsior University nursing program.
-Should enrollment lapse and you reenroll, you will lose credit for any nursing examinations taken more than five years prior to academic policy date.
-If you have waived any of the nursing requirements during a previous enrollment, you will not automatically receive waiver of those requirements when reenrolling.
-The Excelsior University nursing faculty will review the courses again and you may lose the waiver, depending on the age of the course and current content requirements.
+Should enrollment lapse and you are readmitted, you will lose credit for any nursing credits earned more than five years prior to academic policy date.